 False reporting of a crime (CRS 18-8-110) is knowingly giving police incorrect information, such as filing a fake police report.
 False reporting of a crime can be a misdemeanor or a felony depending on the circumstances of the case.11

 Facing perjury charges?
 Contact us today.
-We create attorney-client relationships throughout Colorado, including Denver, Greeley, Colorado Springs, Arapahoe County, and more.
+We serve clients throughout Colorado, including Denver, Greeley, Colorado Springs, Arapahoe County, and more.
 We defend against all types of charges from DUI, domestic violence, and restraining order violations to theft offenses, sexual assault, and controlled substance crimes.

 - Colorado Revised Statute 18-8-502.

 - CRS 18-5-901.